 2. MEMBERSHIP: The process for applying for membership, the membership categories and the fee structure will be set by the Committee from time to time and published to the members.
-A member who fails to pay the renewal fee within 14 days of a reminder notice being mailed to the address contained in the Club’s membership records may not be reminded again and the Committee may exercise its discretion to terminate the membership.
+A member who fails to pay the renewal fee within 14 days of a reminder notice being sent to the contact details contained in the Club’s membership records may not be reminded again and the Committee may exercise its discretion to terminate the membership.

 3. COURT HIRE FEES: The court hire fees applicable to members and the general public will be set by the Committee from time to time, which also forms part of these by laws.

-The courts are reserved for members on a Sunday morning until 1pm and on a Wednesday evening until 7.30pm for social tennis (“club sessions”) during which a member may play free of charge for court hire and court lights.
+The courts are reserved for members at specific times of the week for social tennis (“club sessions”).
 The Committee may reserve courts for organised tennis sessions and coaching.
 A member can play free of charge for court hire at other times, subject to court bookings and the payment of fees for court lights.

 When a member shares the use of a court with non-member/s, the non-member/s are required to pay on a pro rata basis.
 For example, if a member and three non-members use a court, the member plays free of charge and the non-members pay three-quarters of the court hire fees applicable to the general public.

 5. COURT BOOKINGS: Court availability and use will be determined by the Committee from time to time.
 A court booking should be made through the Club’s internet based system requiring the entry of the member’s name and telephone number and payment, or through a court supervisor when appropriate.

 8. OUT OF HOURS ACCESS TO CLUBHOUSE: Access to the clubhouse when unattended by a court supervisor is only allowed in daylight hours.
 Access to the clubhouse at such times requires the member being allocated a security PIN and the arming of the security alarm system on departure.